canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2018_Iglesias_thalamic_reconstruction/README.md

 It's possible this would matter more in large datasets, or that the difference would be greater with better quality data, where the posterior parcel labels can be driven more by the data than the priors than they are here, I don't know.
+Bottom line, don't get hung up on the parcel boundaries or probabilities in this atlas.
+Just use them instrumentally, e.g. for a principled ontology or erosion/dilation of regions, or coarsely, e.g. for delineation of boundaries between the thalamus and surrounding white matter tracks, or perhaps large subdivisions like those of the coarser labels (stored in the labels_3 property).
+The latter you can easily verify for yourself since they line up nicely with structures visible in the MNI152NLin2009cAsym tempalate (below).

 ## Labels